 Google Cloud surface used: Gemini (intake + triage), Cloud Run (frontend + backend, deployed independently), BigQuery (events + outbreak detection), Secret Manager (backend-only Gemini key), Cloud Build + Artifact Registry (source-based deploys), Cloud Logging.

-For the buildathon, Gemini was the fastest path to demonstrate the full workflow — voice capture, structured intake, human review, triage support, district visibility.
-With more time, Sentinel would move toward an on-device-first architecture using MedGemma and Gemma-family models for clinically-aligned triage directly on low-cost Android devices: local-language voice intake, multimodal assessment for signs like malnutrition, offline sync with conflict handling, privacy-preserving district analytics, and tighter validation against local protocols.
+On-device-first architecture.
+Move triage onto low-cost Android devices using MedGemma and Gemma-family models for clinically-aligned inference: local-language voice intake, multimodal assessment for signs like malnutrition, offline sync with conflict handling, privacy-preserving district analytics, and validation against local protocols.

 - Voice input only prepopulates the form — the CHV reviews and edits before submission.